-1. Who is the Tiger King?
+Question 1.
+Who is the Tiger King?
 Why does he get that name?

-Answer: Jilani Jung Jung Bahadur, the king of Pratibandapuram, is known as the Tiger King.
-At the time of his birth the astrologers declared that the prince would have to die one day.
+Jilani Jung Jung Bahadur, the king of Pratibandapuram, is known as the Tiger King.
+At the time of his birth, the astrologers declared that the prince would have to die one day.
 The ten-day-old prince asked the astrologers to reveal the manner of his death.
 The wise men were baffled at this miracle.
-The chief astrologer said that the cause of his death would be a tiger.
+The chief astrologer said that his death would come from the tiger.
 The young prince growled and uttered terrifying words: 'Let tigers beware!'
 He decided to kill one hundred tigers.
 He thus got the name 'Tiger King'.

-1. What did the royal infant grow up to be?
+Question 1.
+What did the royal infant grow up to be?

-Answer: The royal infant grew up to be the king of Pratibandapuram who was obsessed with the idea of killing one hundred tigers.
+The royal Infant grew up to be the king of Pratibandapuram who was obsessed with the idea of killing one hundred tigers.
 He wanted to do so to disprove the prophecy which said that his death would come from the hundredth tiger.
-This made him kill all the tigers of Pratibandapuram.
+This made him kill all tigers of Pratibandapuram.
 He even married for the sake of this ambition.
 He came to be known as the Tiger King.

-1. What will the Maharaja do to find the required number of tigers to kill?
+Question 1.
+What will the Maharaja do to find the required number of tigers to kill?
+Answer:

-Answer: To get the required number of tigers to kill, the Maharaja will ask his dewan to find a suitable girl for him to marry.
-A suitable girl for matrimonial alliance should be the one who would not only come from a royal family but also would belong to a state with a large tiger population.
-As Pratibandapuram had no more tigers left, a province that belonged to his father-in-law would certainly provide him with an opportunity to kill more tigers and reach his aim of killing one hundred tigers.
+To get the 'required number of tigers to kill, the Maharaja asked his Dewan to find a suitable girl for him to marry.
+A suitable girl for matrimonial alliance would be one who would not only come from a royal family but also belong to a state with a large tiger population.
+As Pratibandapuram had no more tigers left, ...a province that belonged to his father-in-law would certainly provide him with an opportunity to kill more tigers and reach his aim of killing one hundred tigers.

-1. How will the Maharaja prepare himself for the hundredth tiger which was supposed to decide his fate?
+Question 1.
+How will the Maharaja prepare himself for the hundredth tiger which was supposed to decide his fate?

-Answer: The Maharaja would be extremely careful while dealing with the hundredth tiger which was supposed to be the reason for his death.
-On encountering the hundredth one, he will take a careful aim at the tiger and will shoot it.
-When it falls in a crumpled heap, he would be filled with joy and will leave the place hastily.
+The Maharaja wanted to be extremely careful while dealing with the hundredth tiger which was supposed to be the reason for his death.
+On encountering the hundredth one, he took a careful aim at the tiger and shot it.
+When it fell in a crumpled heap, he was overcome with joy and left the place hastily.